slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_23-switched_to_iblog2.rst

 Most of the glitches I've seen are appear to be documented in the Lifli `support forums <http://www.lifli.com/Support/index.html>`_ .
-I do have a huge beef, however, which isn't a "bug," :emphasis:`per se`.
+I do have a huge beef, however, which isn't a "bug," *per se*.
 The Theme Builder is a bit rugged.
 Rulers and paragraph spacing (the ``<b>`` vs. ``<p>`` issue) need to be resolved.

 iBlog2 has too many features based on "right click," or as we Mac users know it, "control click".
 All features based on right-click are nearly impossible to find.
-I found the :emphasis:`Edit Link Settings`  mostly by luck, and only moments before giving up on iBlog entirely.
+I found the *Edit Link Settings*  mostly by luck, and only moments before giving up on iBlog entirely.